Tuanp703/Donations/docs/design_pattern_decisions.md

     1. SmartDec SmartCheck
     2. ChainAnalysis Securify

-Overall, the outcomes from both scans indicated that there are no high and critical vulnerabilities exist in the contract.
+Using these scans I am able to adjust and reprogram the contract as needed to eliminate any high or critical vulnerabilities.
+As of final deployment, there are currently no high or critical vulnerabilities exist in the contract.

 ### SmartCheck Scanner Evaluation
 I submitted the Donations contract for a scan at [SmartCheck](https://tool.smartdec.net/scan/3339817f44684fa1bb82aa92e9805445).
 SmartCheck performed a static analysis for any possible vulnerabilities and other code issues that I may have missed.
 More information on SmartCheck can be found at https://github.com/smartdec/smartcheck